KCCG/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 >> frequently, you may be surprised at what you find they can do.
 > {: .solution}
 {: .challenge}

+Make a habit of checking the documentation every time you use a new function.
+Do this even if you are following a tutorial or vignette.
+It will help you understand what is happening, and also give you an idea about what other options are available.
+In particular, pay attention to the default values that are used when a parameter is NOT specified.
+This may or may not match your expectations.

+==== Edited up to here ===

 Now, let's read in the file `combined_tidy_vcf.csv` which will be located in `/home/dcuser/.solutions/R_data/`.
 Call this data `variants`.
 The